What Makes Us Unique

-In our quest to provide the highest level of pediatric care possible to our region, Covenant Children's became the State's first verified pediatric trauma center in 2011.
-We currently see over 600 pediatric trauma encounters per year and we have a number of specialists - such as pediatric trauma surgeons, pediatric orthopedic surgeons, pediatric neurosurgery physicians, etc. - on-call to respond immediately to any trauma needs.
+In our quest to provide the highest level of pediatric care possible to our region, Covenant Children's became the State's first verified level II pediatric trauma center in 2011.
+Experience matters and we currently see over 600 pediatric trauma encounters per year - significantly more than any other Pediatric Trauma Center in West Texas/Eastern New Mexico.
+We have a number of specialists - such as pediatric trauma surgeons, pediatric orthopedic surgeons, pediatric neurosurgery physicians, etc. - on-call to respond immediately to any trauma needs.

 As a freestanding children's hospital, our ED is dedicated to pediatric patients.
 We see over 25,000 pediatric emergency visits a year - far more than any other hospital in our region... making our providers very comfortable and knowledgeable in dealing with pediatric emergencies.